-The Hofburg is an immense Imperial palace, built by generations of Habsburg rulers from the 13th century up to the early 20th century.
-It is home to a number of interesting museums such as the Schatzkammer.
+The Hofburg is an immense Imperial palace, built by generations of Habsburg rulers from the 13th century up to the early-20th century.
+It is home to a number of interesting museums, such as the Schatzkammer.

 The Belvedere is a magnificent baroque palace complex built in the early 18th century for Prince Eugène de Savoy.
 A trip to one of the museums allows visitors a chance to marvel at the magnificently decorated rooms.

-Vienna's Cathedral, the Gothic Stephansdom, was built in the 14th century at the site of an earlier church, of which two towers were incorporated.
+Vienna's Cathedral, the Gothic Stephansdom, was built in the 14th century on the site of an earlier church, of which two towers were incorporated.
 The majestic south tower still rises high over the city center.

 Michaelerplatz is a square dominated by the Michaelertor, a grand archway leading to the heart of the Hofburg.
 Opposite are the modern Looshaus and the Michaelerkirche, one of Vienna's oldest churches.

-The Peterskirche is a high baroque church with an overwhelming interior excessively decorated with gilded sculpture groups and magnificent ceiling frescoes.
+The Peterskirche is a High Baroque church with an overwhelming interior, excessively decorated with gilded sculpture groups and magnificent ceiling frescoes.

 Vienna's opera house was constructed in 1869 as the Hofoper (court opera).
-The monumental building has a high renaissance design fronted by a beautiful Italianesque loggia.
+The monumental building has a High Renaissance design, fronted by a beautiful Italianesque loggia.

 The Schatzkammer - the imperial treasury chamber of the Habsburg dynasty - has a magnificent display of imperial symbols of power and wealth such as gem-studded crowns, orbs, scepters, and coronation mantles.

-The Burgtheater is a grandiose structure built at the end of the 19th century to house the royal theater company , the second oldest still active theater company in Europe.
+The Burgtheater is a grandiose structure built at the end of the 19th century to house the royal theater company, the second-oldest still active theater company in Europe.

 Freyung is a triangular square bordered by the Schottenkirche, a church originally built in the 12th century by Irish monks.
 At the center of the square is the Austria Fountain, installed here in 1846.